-ITEM 2: THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2014.
+ITEM 2: THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2018.

-The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for fiscal 2014, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
-During fiscal 2013, Ernst & Young LLP served as the Company's independent registered public accounting firm and also provided certain tax services.
+The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for our fiscal 2018 year, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
+During fiscal 2017, Ernst & Young LLP served as the Company's independent registered public accounting firm and also provided certain tax services.
 See "Principal Accountant Fees and Services" below.